 Database migration, a critical component in technology transition, involves transferring data from one database to another.
 Explore its importance, types, risks, and a comprehensive migration process for a seamless transition.

-Imagine a scenario where you buy a new apartment, you’re all packed to move in, and have carefully planned the process through.
+Imagine a scenario where you buy a new apartment, you’re all packed to move in and have carefully planned the process through.
 You are all set to move to your new home, then suddenly you realize–there is a problem.
 The furniture and artifacts do not fit well with your new apartment.

-How would you feel if you had to dump all your furniture and start from ground up?
+How would you feel if you had to dump all your furniture and start from the ground up?
 Taking this analogy further, consider the new apartment as your new database and the furniture as the data.
 We are sure that data would be much more important than furniture for your business, and hence you’d want to retain every single bit of it while you plan to migrate.

-As a follow up from our previous application migration blog, today’s piece centers around database migration (also known as schema migration) because it’s one of the most important migrations that deals mainly with selecting, extracting, transferring/updating the data from one database framework to another.
+As a follow-up from our previous application migration blog, today’s piece centers around database migration (also known as schema migration) because it’s one of the most important migrations that deals mainly with selecting, extracting, transferring/updating the data from one database framework to another.

 Essentially, the need for database migration can be specific to a business requirement, or even to satisfy the latest multiple regulatory policies instituted by various regulators.
 While there are no defined situations when DBM is needed, we have listed some situations where this is unavoidable:

 Migrating the database system to a new platform reduces the disruption occurring to daily business operations.
 This can be done with minimal manual efforts if the selection of a new database platform is done wisely.